 11. Do you milk by hand or by machine?

 We use a stainless steel bucket milking unit.
-This is sanitized before and between uses, then cleaned post milking with a chlorinated pipeline detergent and acid rinse solution.
+This is sanitized before use and cleaned post milking with a chlorinated pipeline detergent, an acid rinse solution, then a food-grade bleach solution.
+The unit is allowed to air dry in a sanitary area until the next milking.

 12. How is the milk chilled?

-The milk is chilled in our 15 gallon bulk tank.
+The milk is chilled in our 15 or 60 gallon bulk tanks.
 The bulk tank is emptied and cleaned (at a maximum) every 3 days.
-Samples from the bulk tank are tested monthly by a certified lab (Stearns DHIA or the University of Minnesota) for overall udder health and cleanliness practices.
-These test results hang in our farm shop and can be viewed any time!
+Samples from the bulk tank are tested frequently by a certified lab (Stearns DHIA or the University of Minnesota) for overall udder health and cleanliness practices or tested at home with Coliform bacteria testing strips.

 Want to hear what else is for sale in our farm shop?
 Check out our Shop Page!